 The District has adopted policies in consultation with parents/legal guardians regarding these rights as well as arrangements to protect student privacy in the administration of protected information surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
 The District will directly notify parents/legal guardians of these policies at least annually at the start of each school year and after any substantive changes.
-The District will also directly notify, such as through U.S. mail or email, parents/legal guardians of students who are scheduled to participate in the specific activities or surveys noted below and will provide an opportunity for the parent/legal guardian to opt student out of participation of the specific activity or survey.
-The District will make this notification to parents/legal guardians at the beginning of the school year if the District has identified the specific or approximate dates of the activities or surveys at that time.
-For surveys and activities scheduled after the school year starts, parents/legal guardians will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to opt the student out of such activities and surveys.
+The District will also directly notify, such as through U.S. mail or email, parents/legal guardians of students who are scheduled to participate in the specific activities or surveys noted below and will provide an opportunity for the parent/legal guardians at the beginning of the school year if the District has identified the specific or approximate dates of the activities or surveys at that time.
+For surveys and activities and surveys listed below and be provided an opportunity to opt the student out of such activities and surveys.
 Parents/legal guardians will also be provided an opportunity to review any pertinent surveys.
 Following is a list of the specific activities and surveys covered under this direct notification requirement: